 The holiday season officially kicks off November 27 and includes “Christmas by Candlelight” tours, an inaugural holiday market, DIY craft workshops, and more.

 To learn more and see a full calendar of events, go to https://www.kornersfolly.org/events/holiday-tours-events/.

 This holiday season, Old Salem Museums & Gardens is open, but different.
 Stroll the charming streets of Old Salem Museums & Gardens, lined with more than one hundred original historic buildings and structures, where the fragrances of pine bough decorations greet you.
-While visitors won’t be able to enter the buildings, Old Salem is still the perfect place for you to escape the season’s hustle and bustle and admire the 18th and 19th century architecture and the simple, yet traditional, holiday decorations throughout the historic district.
-Pick up centuries-old recipes to share around your holiday table including Moravian sugar cake and the whisper-thin Moravian cookies – the bakery annex is open on Tuesdays and Thursdays and is an easy five-minute drive from Old Salem.
+While visitors won’t be able to enter the buildings, Old Salem is still the perfect place for you to escape the season’s hustle and bustle and admire the 18th and 19th-century architecture and the simple, yet traditional, holiday decorations throughout the historic district.
+Pick up centuries-old recipes to share around your holiday table including Moravian sugar cake and the whisper-thin Moravian cookies at Winkler Bakery.

-Be sure to make your way to the Heritage bridge for the perfect photo opp.
+Be sure to make your way to Heritage Bridge for the perfect photo opp.
 Dozens of Moravian stars hang from the bridge making it a beautiful sight during the day or in the evening hours.

 The 1917 historic home of tobacco baron, R.J.
 Reynolds, and wife Katharine, celebrates the holiday season in Roaring 20s fashion.
 Today known as Reynolda House Museum of American Art, the 34,000-square-foot country bungalow home welcomes visitors with period ornaments and fixtures, a select few of Katharine’s holiday favorites including nandina berries and Southern magnolia greenery, and live holiday tunes played on the Aeolian organ.